kachick/chawan/README.md

 ### I set my `$PAGER` to `cha` and now man pages are unreadable.

-TLDR: use mancha.

-Long explanation:

-Most `man` implementations print formatted manual pages by default, which Chawan *can* automatically parse if they are passed through standard input.
+Most `man` implementations print formatted manual pages by default, which Chawan *can* parse if they are passed through standard input.

-Unfortunately, some `man` implementations (mandoc in particular) pass us the formatted document as a *file*, which Chawan reasonably interprets as plain text without formatting. (mandoc does not even set a useful file extension to guide us.)
+Unfortunately, mandoc passes us the formatted document as a *file*, which Chawan reasonably interprets as plain text without formatting.

 At this point you have two options: